-- The Next Instagram (on Reading Supply) - "Something that values the photo and not the snapshot, that gives the user the tools and vocabulary to interact with a piece in the method it deserves.
+- The Next Instagram (Essay) - Reading Supply - "Something that values the photo and not the snapshot, that gives the user the tools and vocabulary to interact with a piece in the method it deserves.
 For that, something new has to be created."

 - Computers are Fundamentally Depressing.
 (Essay) - "It's unnatural to sit in front of box with flashing lights and sounds, in a high tension environment like while working.
 We know this, inherently, yet rarely choose to talk about it or address it."

 - Interview with Devine Lu Linvega (Interview) - "I've always chosen my battles carefully, and have tried to stay at an arm's length of anything I love, if only to admire it whole."